Intensive Cardiac Rehab

 Identifying the signs and symptoms of myocardial infarctions, determining treatment options and understanding how to prevent a heart attack are valuable tools for everyone.

-What Is Cardiac Rehab?
+What Is Intensive Cardiac Rehab?

-Research has found that cardiac rehab programs can help reduce your risk of death from heart disease and future heart problems.
+Research has found that intensive cardiac rehab programs can help reduce your risk of death from heart disease and future heart problems.

-Who Needs Cardiac Rehab?
+Who Needs Intensive Cardiac Rehab?

-What Does Cardiac Rehab Involve?
+What Does Intensive Cardiac Rehab Involve?

-Cardiac rehab has three main parts:
+Intensive cardiac rehab has three main parts:

-- Exercise: During cardiac rehabilitation, you will be focusing on exercising and training to help get your circulatory system working.
-The focus of this portion of cardiac rehab will be to improve your heart health and keep it pumping strong for you.
+- Exercise: During intensive cardiac rehabilitation, you will be focusing on exercising and training to help get your circulatory system working.
+The focus of this portion of intensive cardiac rehab will be to improve your heart health and keep it pumping strong for you.

 - Education: Education will also be a key part of cardiac rehab so you can learn how to manage risk factors and prevent future heart attacks and other cardiovascular problems.
 You’ll learn about eating healthy, managing your medications, controlling your blood pressure and other ways to protect your heart health.

-- Counseling: This part of your cardiac rehab program helps you identify and manage everyday sources of stress that hurt your heart.
+- Counseling: This part of your intensive cardiac rehab program helps you identify and manage everyday sources of stress that hurt your heart.

 You’re NOT Alone

-When you join a cardiac rehab program, you’ll get a whole team of people working on your behalf.
+When you join an intensive cardiac rehab program, you’ll get a whole team of people working on your behalf.
 Cardiac rehab is designed to be done with certified doctors, nurses, trainers and other medical personnel around you.
 These people are there to help you get back to your life and be stronger and better for the future.

 You will also have a dietitian in your corner.
 He or she will help you make heart-healthy choices to fuel your body properly and keep you energized so you can focus on what matters to you.

-What Are the Benefits of Cardiac Rehabilitation?
+What Are the Benefits of Intensive Cardiac Rehabilitation?

 Completing a cardiac rehab program can help you live a longer, healthier life.
-With cardiac rehab, you can:
+With intensive cardiac rehab, you can:

 - Recover and get stronger.